NicolaLampis/Nicola_online_CV/README.md

 The history of every file in this repository is stored in Git and can be restored.

-Logs shows the date, author and messages commited.
+Logs shows the date, author and messages committed.

 The 'Reset' command will restore the version selected.